MicrosoftDocs/customer-insights/ci-docs/customer-insights-dataverse.md

 **Enable data sharing** with Dataverse by selecting the data sharing checkbox.

 If you are using your own Data Lake Storage account, you also need the **Permissions identifie**r.
-For more information how to get the permission identifier, see [Enable data sharing with Dataverse (Preview)](#enable-data-sharing-with-dataverse-preview).
+For more information how to get the permission identifier, review the following section.

 ## Enable data sharing with Dataverse when using your own storage account (Preview)